molpopgen/fwdpp/doc/md/datatypes.md

 This document introduces the fundamental data types for simulations implemented using __fwdpp__.

-The relevant header file defining these types xis
+The relevant header file defining these types is

 ~~~{.cpp}
 #include <fwdpp/forward_types.hpp>